Get Tickets

-Join us at Pitzhanger Manor & Gallery on Thursday 7 August 2025 for a special live recording of The Migration Menu podcast — part of our South Asian Heritage Late.
-Hosted by anthropologists James Staples and Luke Heslop, this acclaimed series explores food, identity, and migration from South Asia to West London.
-The event marks the launch of their second season, with new stories and insights from the South Asian diaspora.
+Join us for a special South Asian Heritage Late at Pitzhanger Manor & Gallery on Thursday 7 August 2025, for a live recording of The Migration Menu podcast — marking the launch of its highly anticipated second season.
+Hosted by anthropologists James Staples and Luke Heslop, this acclaimed podcast uses food to explore the rich tapestry of identity and migration from South Asia to the UK.

 Thursday 7 August 2025